mpasco/MalbehavD-V1/README.md

-# MalbehavD-V1
+# MalbehavD-V1 (API calls Dataset)
-MalBehvaD-V1 is a new dynamic dataset of API calls sequences extracted from Windows benign and malwareportable executables (PE) program files using the dynamic analysis approach.
-Each file was executable in an isolated environment powered by the Cuckoo sandbox.
+MalBehvaD-V1 is a new dynamic dataset of API calls sequences extracted from benign and malware portable executables (PE) program/files in Windows using the dynamic analysis approach.
+Each file was executed in an isolated environment powered by the Cuckoo sandbox.
 Malware samples were collected from VirusTotal while benign samples were collected from CNET site (https://download.cnet.com/).
-Only malware samples submitted in the second quarter of 2021 were used and each benign file was submitted to VirusTotal Online Engine (https://www.virustotal.com/gui/home/upload) to check if it does not possess any malicious characteristics.
+Only malware samples submitted in the second quarter of 2021 were used and each benign file was submitted to VirusTotal Online Engine (https://www.virustotal.com/gui/home/upload) to check if it does not possess any malicious characteristics or behaviour.
 #### Dataset Composition
-Te dataset composition consists of 1278 bening files and 1287 malicicious files, creating a total of 2500 files in the whole dataset.
+The dataset composition consists of 1285 bening files and 1285 malicicious files, creating a total of 2570 files in the whole dataset.
 #### Categories of Malware in the dataset
 The MalbehavD-V1 has the behavioural characteristics of current emerging malware such as ransomware, worms, Viruses, Spyware, backdoor, adware, keyloggers, Trojans, and rootkits.
 The dataset has been processed to remove all inconsistencies/noise, making it ready to be used for evaluating the performance of machine learning and deep